 The test area had been prepared in advance by plugging trees into large holes drilled in the ground, and by scattering vehicles, buildings, railroad cars, bridges and other equipment at varying distances from the blast site in order to study the amount of damage that occurred.
-Seventeen days before Atomic Annie was tested, a twenty-seven kiloton nuclear device codenamed Shot Encore had been exploded over the same general vicinity, at a height of about 2800 feet.
+Seventeen days earlier, a twenty-seven kiloton nuclear device codenamed Shot Encore had been exploded over the same general vicinity, at a height of about 2800 feet.

 History’s first atomic artillery shell explosion, Shot Grable, occurred on May 25, 1953.
 Annie’s 15-kiloton shell burst with precision accuracy over the designated target area, about 500 feet above the ground.
 Surprisingly, even though the yield was only about half that of Encore, it did a great deal more damage.
 This is because the shell caused a very abnormal destructive waveform called a “precursor.”